 For example, one such instance in which our corrugated pallet evolved was with the addition of cores to the runners.
 This modification added stability and strength to the overall design.
 The concept for using round cores inside the corrugated pallets stemmed from the availability of surplus paper tubes from our warehouse.
 Since then, we have switched from recycled cores to manufactured cores, necessitating a new set of tests to be run.

-Let’s look at some of the different tests, what engineers are looking for in each and what they mean for you as the consumer.
+Let’s look at some of the different tests, what engineers are looking for in each and what they mean about strength and cost effectiveness for you as the consumer.

 Testing the Components of a Corrugated Pallet